davidazaria/shoko/README.md

 shoko aims to unmask some of thos questions for you with an easy to use application giving the user the power to learn more about the words they choose, e.g. their etymology, their grammatical classes, etc. A future iteration of the application aims to use the power of everyday language and natural language recognition to power SQL databases, intelligently discerning which words means what, and why, allowing non-technical individuals to derive insights into their business on their own.

+##My (shorter) problem statement
+I am an infinitely curious person that has always wondered about the diverse etymological origins of any given sentence, and have for long needed a reminder about my grammatical classes.
+An application that is able to parse through words to determine their origins and classes, and in a future case, intent, can be infinitely powerful in businesses and people who rely, either for professional or edfication reasons, so much on the written language.

 ## My wireframe
 My initial set of wireframes can be found in the `wireframes` folder of this repository.